-All of OPG's nuclear power reactor operating licences and waste facility licences are current and up to date.
-In May 2017, following an application by OPG and a set of public hearings, the CNSC announced that the licence for the Western Waste Management Facility (WWMF) located at the Bruce nuclear generating station site was renewed for a ten-year period and will be valid until May 31, 2027.
+In May 2017, following an application by OPG and a set of public hearings, the CNSC announced that the licence for the Western Waste Management Facility (WWMF) located at the Bruce nuclear generating stations' site was renewed for a ten-year period and will be valid until May 31, 2027.
 In February 2018, following an application by OPG and a set of public hearings, the CNSC announced that the licence for the Pickering Waste Management Facility was renewed for a ten-year period and will be valid until August 31, 2028.
-Further details on the operating licence for the Darlington GS are found in the section, General Development of the Business under the heading, Nuclear Business Development - Darlington Refurbishment and for the Pickering GS in the section, General Development of the Business under the heading, Nuclear Business Development - Extension of Pickering Commercial Operation to 2024.
+The current licence for the Darlington Waste Management Facility is valid until April 30, 2023.